What are interactive books?

 - Social routines and sequences

 I use these books as an alternative to social stories.
 Don’t get me wrong, I love social stories and have had good outcomes with them, but not all kids like them or will attend/learn from a written story.
 Instead, I use an interactive book to discuss routines and appropriate behaviors.
 For example, I use the interactive books below to teach step by step what can be expected when going to the dentist or doctor.
 We discuss what will happen first, next, last, and learn about the tools used.

 Fun ideas to incorporate with interactive books!

-Sensory bin: Hide the interactive pieces in a sensory bin.
+- Sensory bins: Hide the interactive pieces in a sensory bin.
 Let the student find one at a time or all of them and then complete the book.
 This works well for students who need a change-up, sensory input, or to add even more engaging components to the task.

 - Whiteboard marker: Since the book is laminated, use a dry erase marker to tie in more skills and engage in a different way, then simply wipe it off!